makiya32/Learning_About_Blockchain/README.md

  Projects that familiarize me with blockchain technology

+blockchain_mock.py :

-In blockchain_mock.py I code a mock blockchain using python.
+I code a mock blockchain using python.
 I cover basic blockchain concepts like blocks, hashes and chaining.
 I create a class 'SandDollarBlock' which represents a fictious cryptocurency block.
 I define the constructor of SandDollarBlock which takes in self, previous_block_hash, and the transaction_list.
 Using this constructor, one can create the structure of each block, containing: unique data and an original hash or digital signature.